RobTillaart/SWSerialOut/README.md

 |  100000  |   -   |    Y    |

-Note: the code is not optimized for any platform (yet).
+Note: the code is not really optimized for any platform (yet).
 So the library will not match the top speed of other software serial implementations.

 If you have tested this library with another platform, please let me know by